wso2/open-healthcare-docs/en/docs/hl7/guides/parsing-and-serializing.md

 ### Step 2: Implement the flow to serialize HL7 messages

 1. Import the required modules and implement the Ballerina program.
-In this sample we will be populating ADT_A01 message from HL7v2.3 version and serialize it to the wire format.
+In this sample we will be populating a QRY_A19 message from HL7v2.3 and serializing it to the wire format.

     ```ballerina
     import ballerinax/health.hl7v2;